Medico-legal risk: What orthopedic surgeons need to know

 6. The American Society of Anesthesiologists (ASA) Physical Status Classification System is used by physicians to predict a patient’s risks ahead of surgery.
 ASA status 4 indicates severe systemic disease that is life-threatening.

 7. Based on peer expert opinions.
 These include factors at provider, team and system levels.
-For general surgeons, there is no evidence for any system level factors in the data.
+For orthopedic surgeons, there is no evidence for any system level factors in the data.